Historié

-Historie (ヒストリエ, Hisutorie) (stylized as HISTORIĒ) is a Japanese historical manga series written and illustrated by Hitoshi Iwaaki.
-It has been serialized in Kodansha's seinen manga magazine Monthly Afternoon since 2003, with its chapters collected in 12 tankōbon volumes as of June 2024.
+Historié (ヒストリエ, Hisutorie) is a Japanese manga series written and illustrated by Hitoshi Iwaaki.
 It follows the story of Eumenes, a secretary and general to Alexander the Great.
+It has been serialized in Kodansha's seinen manga magazine Monthly Afternoon since January 2003, with its chapters collected in 12 tankōbon volumes as of June 2024.
+An anime television series adaptation produced by Liden Films is scheduled to premiere in January 2027.

-In 2010, Historie received the Grand Prize at the 14th Japan Media Arts Festival as well as the 16th Tezuka Osamu Cultural Prize in 2012.
+In 2010, Historié received the Grand Prize at the 14th Japan Media Arts Festival as well as the 16th Tezuka Osamu Cultural Prize in 2012.
 It won the 49th Kodansha Manga Award in the general category in 2025.

 Plot

-Set in mid-4th century BC Greece, Historie is a fictionalized account of Eumenes, a royal secretary and general under Alexander the Great.
+Set in mid-4th century BC Greece, Historié is a fictionalized account of Eumenes, a royal secretary and general under Alexander the Great.
 The narrative chronicles his life from childhood to adulthood.
-Born into a wealthy family in the city-state of Cardia, Eumenens is enslaved after being falsely accused of causing his adoptive father's death.
+Born into a wealthy family in the city-state of Cardia, Eumenes is enslaved after being falsely accused of causing his adoptive father's death.
 Following his escape, he embarks on a prolonged journey where his intellect, strategic acumen, and skill in warfare bring him renown.

 Characters

-Historie portrays many historical characters who actually existed in ancient Greece and Persia.
+Historié portrays many historical characters from ancient Greece and Persia.